Israel025/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ** The 101-natural.c program computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

+** The 102-fibonacci.c program prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+The numbers are separated by comma, followed by a space.